Monotonic Queue to Solve Sliding Window Problems

 };

-Of course, the implementation of these few APIs for a monotonic queue is definitely different from a regular Queue.
-But for now, let's not worry about that and assume that the time complexity for these operations is O(1).
-Let's first establish the framework for solving this "sliding window" problem:
+Of course, the implementation of these APIs for a monotonic queue is different from a regular Queue, but for now, let's assume these operations have a time complexity of O(1) and first set up the solution framework for this "sliding window" problem:

 int[] maxSlidingWindow(int[] nums, int k) {